mohitmv/blog/_posts/2021-9-4-CTwik-General-Purpose-Hot-Patcher-For-Cpp.md

 ---

-Hi, This is Mohit Saini.
-I built CTwik for general purpose hot patching in a C++ process.
+Introducing CTwik, a tool for general purpose hot patching in a C++ process.

 CTwik enables developers to hot patch their C++ code change, to a running C++ application, without even restarting the application.